-field team:
+- a.
+When carrying out a field task, list and explain, in detail, five (5) responsibilities of the Field Team Leader.

+- b.
+Explain the execution of the following search tactics using standard sized, properly equipped field team:

 - (1) Containment;

 - (2) Attraction;

 - (3) Survey search;

 - (4) Hasty search;

 - (5) Sweep search (open grid search);

 - (6) Line search (closed grid search);

 - (7) Passive and active search methods;

 - (8) Clue finders and subject finders;

-- (9) Binary search and cutting for sign; and
+- (9) Binary search and cutting for sign;

 - (10) Interviewing and investigation.

 - c.
-Describe in detail the actions that must be completed once the field team returns to base from a field task.
+Describe, in detail, the actions that must be completed once the field team returns to base from a field task.

-- 3. Search Management
+3. Search Management

 - a.
 Outline standard search strategy for:

 - (1) Downed aircraft;

 - (2) Lost person, wilderness;

-- (3) Lost person, rural; and
+- (3) Lost person, rural;

 - (4) Lost person, urban.

-- 4. Rescue Operations

-- a.
-Describe how to formulate a rescue plan.

 - b.
-List and describe four major factors a team leader must consider once a subject is located.
+Given a Task Assignment Form (TAF) that has the Operations Section's portion completed, and given a verbal summary of what occurred during the (simulated) task, properly complete the sections of the TAF that are expected to be completed by an FTL.

 - c.
-Describe the manpower and equipment requirements and the team organizational structure necessary to accomplish an advanced semi-technical rescue operation.

-- 5. Equipment
+From a list of potential actions when first on-scene, identify those that should, and those that should not, be taken.

+4. Rescue Operations

 - a.
-Describe basic team equipment, other than required personal gear, for a wilderness SAR team.

-- b.
-Define an equipment inspection process for individual field team members before beginning a field task.

-- 6. Mission Performance
+Describe how to formulate a rescue plan. - b.
+List and describe four major factors a team leader must consider once a subject is located. - c.
+Describe the manpower, equipment requirements and the team organizational structure necessary to accomplish an advanced semi-technical rescue operation. - d.
+Demonstrate the ability to select and set up a helicopter landing zone, including knowledge of hazards and how these would be communicated to the pilot for the following settings (Note: showing this on paper in areas where it is not plausible to set this up in the field is acceptable): - (1) Wilderness area; - (2) Urban disaster area;

+5. Equipment

 - a.
+Other than the required personal gear, describe the basic team equipment for a wilderness SAR team. - b.
+Define and demonstrate an equipment inspection process to use for individual field team members before beginning a field task.

+6. Mission Performance

-Demonstrate the ability to travel cross country on foot, in any weather conditions, navigating by map and compass, and to establish an emergency bivouac, all without compromising the assigned task.
+a.
+Demonstrate the ability to lead a team, without compromising the task, navigating by map and compass cross country on foot, in any weather condition, and establish an emergency bivouac.

-- b.
-Demonstrate the ability to organize and execute the six tactics listed below:

-- (1) Containment;

-- (2) Attraction;

-- (3) Survey search;

-- (4) Hasty search;

-- (5) Sweep search (open grid search);

-- (6) Line search (closed grid search).

-- c.
-Demonstrate the ability to secure a scene properly, extricate and treat a patient, and evacuate a patient using the methods most appropriate for a given situation.

-- d.
-Briefly describe pertinent local weather patterns, including the signs of arriving